 Skillshare Is Not Accredited Education

 On the downside, some of the cons of Skillshare are that they are not accredited.
 They do not offer college credit, degrees, or diplomas.
-For people who want to just learn for learning’s sake, this isn’t a problem, but those aiming to transfer credits and looking for advanced degree programs won’t find them here.
+This isn’t a problem for people who want to learn for learning’s sake, but those aiming to transfer credits and looking for advanced degree programs won’t find them here.

 Another potential downside is that course length varies depending on each online course.
 You might find something a lot shorter or longer than you were expecting.